Geeksltd/Olive/docs/Microservices/DevOps/MSharp-Jenkinsfile.md

 | `Verify build` | Verifies if the `website dll` was successfully created. |
 | `Publish as docker image` | Builds and pushes the docker image to the docker repository. |
 | `Update K8s deployment file` | Inject the parameters (e.g. build version, the new docker image reference...) into the Kubernetes deployment file. (used to update the Kubernetes cluster). |

-#### Kubernetes Cluster Placeholders.
-To connect to Kubernetes you need to extract the certificate information of the user credentials, which is stored in `~/.kube/config`.

 ### Accessing Git via SSH